Early Help Assessment - information for professionals

 The Early Help Assessment closure form ensures that outcomes for children and families are monitored more effectively when an Early Help Assessment closes.
-This form allows the key person and the family to detail why the Early Help Assessment came to an end, what needs (if any) remain unmet and what impact EARLY HELP had overall.
+This form allows the key person and the family to detail why the Early Help Assessment came to an end, what needs (if any) remain unmet and what impact Early Help had overall.
 These outcomes are measured against the Families First criteria.
 View the Family First Criteria and Outcomes for Early Help Assessment for help with completing these outcomes.

-They play a crucial role in the integration of services to provide early intervention and prevent needs escalating.
-The family network meeting will have ownership and commitment from key professionals working in each locality.
-It is expected that representatives from the core agencies and organisations whose focus is on the outcomes and achievements of children and young people will attend this meeting on a regular basis.
+Family Network meetings play a crucial role in the integration of services to provide early intervention and prevent needs escalating.
+The FNM will have ownership and commitment from key professionals working in each locality.
+Representatives from the core agencies and organisations whose focus is to support children and families will attend this meeting.

-There are currently eight Family Network meetings being held every six weeks which cover their respective areas:
+Family Network meetings are being held every six weeks in the following areas:

 - Kington and Weobley